 The ELN has used Venezuelan territory at least since the 1970s, when an army push against the group in Antioquia province — Operation Anori — almost destroyed its leadership, forcing the group to move its main power base to Arauca, on the Venezuelan border.
 From that time onwards, the ELN came to establish a presence in the neighboring Venezuelan state of Apure.

-During his presidency, Hugo Chavez displayed a friendlier attitude towards the ELN, and to larger rebel group the Revolutionary Armed Forces of Colombia (FARC), generally tolerating their presence in the country.
-This new climate, combined with increasing pressure from the security forces, paramilitary groups and the FARC in the Colombian provinces of Arauca and Norte de Santander, meant that the ELN’s presence in Venezuela became increasingly significant from 2000 onwards.
+Initially, Venezuelan governments were hostile to the rebels, particularly following the 1995 massacre of eight Venezuelan marines by the ELN in Apure.
+But from his election in 1999, Hugo Chávez displayed a friendlier attitude towards the ELN and the FARC, generally tolerating their presence in the country.
+This new climate, combined with increasing pressure from security forces, paramilitary groups and the FARC in Colombia, meant that the ELN’s presence in Venezuela became increasingly significant from 2000 onwards.

 Allies and Enemies

 The ELN has been tolerated by Venezuelan authorities for years, and there are signs that the Maduro government increasingly sees it as a strategic ally in the face of mounting international pressure.
 The group is able to operate with near-total impunity thanks to its close ties with the security forces and local government in some parts of Venezuela’s border region, and in the Orinoco mining arc.
 While it is unlikely the ELN has been formally integrated into any Venezuelan defense strategy, there are signs that the Maduro government may be seeking closer collaboration with the group.
 Unconfirmed Venezuelan intelligence leaks suggest that military units are under instruction not to attack Colombian guerrilla groups on the border, but rather to provide them with logistical support.